Inheritance tax on property: what you need to know

 Transferable between spouses

 If the first spouse to die did not use all of their RNRB, the unused percentage transfers to the survivor.
 The survivor’s executors claim it on form IHT436 when the second death occurs.
-This is true even if the first death happened before the RNRB was introduced in April 2017 – any spouse who died before that date is treated as having an unused RNRB available for transfer (gov.uk – Inheritance Tax: claim transferable residence nil-rate band (IHT436)).
+This is true even if the first death happened before the RNRB was introduced in April 2017 – any spouse who died before that date is treated as having an unused RNRB available for transfer (gov.uk – Claim the residence nil rate band).

 Jointly owned property